-Database content: cuarted sequence and alignments
+Database content: curated sequence and alignments

-HistoneDB contains annotations for 22 histone variants for histone core types H2A, H2B, H3 and H1.
+HistoneDB contains annotations for 22 histone variants for the five histone families H2A, H2B, H3 and H1.
 Note that almost no characterized variants are available for H4 histone.
-In addition, HistoneDB has models for all five types of canonical histones.
-Below we briefly describe different histone types and main features of their variants.
+In addition, HistoneDB has models for all four types of canonical histones.
+Below we briefly describe different histone families and the main features of their variants.

-H2A core type
+H2A family

 Histone H2A has the highest number of known variants (six models in the database), some of which are relatively well characterized:

-H2A.X is the most common, with notable sequence motif ‘SQ(E/I)Y’, which is involved in DNA damage response, chromatin remodelling, and X chromosome inactivation in somatic cells.
-H2A.X has emerged several times in phylogenetic history of H2A but each H2A.X version is characterized by similar structure and function.
+H2A.X is the most common H2A variant, with the defining sequence motif ‘SQ(E/D)Y’, becomes phosphorylated during the DNA damage response, chromatin remodeling, and X chromosome inactivation in somatic cells.
+H2A.X and canonical H2A havediverged several times in phylogenetic history, but each H2A.X version is characterized by similar structure and function, suggesting it may represent the ancestral state.

 H2A.Z regulates transcription, DNA repair, suppression of antisense RNA, and Polymerase II recruitment.
-Notable features of H2A.Z include a large hydrophobic patch, a sequence motif ‘DEELD,’ a one amino acid insertion in loop1,and a one amino acid deletion in the docking.
+Notable features of H2A.Z include a large hydrophobic patch, a sequence motif ‘DEELD,’ a one amino acid insertion in loop1,and a one amino acid deletion in the docking domain.
 Isoform H2A.Z.2 was shown to be driving the progression of malignant melanoma (26051178).
 (5)

 macroH2A contains a histone fold domain and an extra C-terminal macro domain which can bind ADP.
 This histone variant is used in X-inactivation and transcriptional regulation.
-Structures of both domains are available, but inter-domain linker is too flexible to be crystalized.
+Structures of both domains are available, but the inter-domain linker is too flexible to be crystalized.

-H2A.B is a rapidly evolving Barr body deficient variant, known for its involvment in spermiogensis.
-H2A.B has a shortened docking domain, which wraps a shortened DNA region.
-It is closely related to H2A.L and H2A.M, the later, is a recently discovered mammalian-specific variant, which binds to huntingtin protein M.
+H2A.B is a rapidly evolving Barr body deficient variant, known for its involvement in spermiogenesis.
+H2A.B has a shortened docking domain, which wraps a shorter DNA region.
+It is closely related to H2A.L and to H2A.M, a recently discovered mammalian-specific variantthat binds to huntingtin protein M.

-Other less extensively studied H2A variants include H2A.J, which is very similar to canonical, testis-specific TS H2A.1 and H2A.Q.
-There are also species-specific variants, H2A.1 through H2A.10.
+Other less extensively studied H2A variants include H2A.J, which is very similar to canonical H2A, testis-specific TS H2A.1 and H2A.Q.
+There are also species-specific canonical variants, such as human H2A.1 through H2A.10.

-H2B core type
+H2B family

 The H2B variants in mammals include testis-specific H2B.1, H2B.W, subH2B, and newly characterized variant H2B.E.
 (6)

-H2B.W is involved in spermiogenesis, telomere associated functions in sperm and is found in Spermatogenic cells.
-It is characterized by the extension of N-terminal tail.
+H2B.W is involved in spermiogenesis, telomere associated functions in sperm and is found in spermatogenic cells.
+It is characterized by the extension of the N-terminal tail.

-Nucleosomes with subH2B participate in regulation of spermiogenesis and found in subacromosome of spermatozoa.
+subH2B participates in regulation of spermiogenesis and is found in non-nucleosomal particle in the subacrosome of spermatozoa.
 This variant has a bipartite nuclear localization signal.

 Recently discovered variant H2B.E is involved in regulation of olfactory neuron function in mice.
 It is very similar to the canonical H2B.

+As for H2A, canonical H2Bs include a variety of distinct protein sequences

-H3 core type
+H3 family